eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ```

 When using the default n:m communication philosophy, the `SubscriptionState` is immediately `SUBSCRIBED`.
-However, when restricting iceoryx to the 1:n communication philosophy before being in the state `SUBSCRIBED`, the state is change to `SUBSCRIBE_REQUESTED`.
+However, when restricting iceoryx to the 1:n communication philosophy before being in the state `SUBSCRIBED`, the state is changed to `SUBSCRIBE_REQUESTED`.

 Again in a while-loop we do the following: